deficollective/deficollective.github.io/content/english/about/_index.md

 ## Board

-The Board of the DeFi Collective comprises of individuals with a broad range of knowledge and a strong network in the DeFi ecosystem.
-The board is elected by the members of the association every year.
+The Board of the DeFi Collective comprises individuals with broad knowledge and strong networks in the DeFi ecosystem.
+The association's members elect the board each year.